PixelCyber/Thor/README.md

 ### Features

 Flexible filter rules:

-- filter records by hosts, keywords, methods, protocols
+- filter records by domains, keywords, methods, protocols
 - group records by file types, urls, methods, protocols
 - keywords search
 - filter export and import (.f4thor)

 Compression file extract (password supported):
 - zip, rar, 7z, tgz, tar, bz, tbz, gz, lz4
 - extracting files in other Apps by opened in Thor

 Excellent performance:
 - thousands of records logged without pressure
 - keeping Thor active all day without any side effect

 HTTP(S) sniffer:
+- sniff and debug HTTP traffic on other devices in same LAN
 - decrypting https traffic in real-time
 - HTTP pipelining
 - websocket traffic captured
-- HTTP archive export  (.har)
+- HTTP archive (.har)  export  and import
+- .har file can be standardized by importing to Thor and then exporting a new one
 - .p4thor export and import
-- records status updated in real-time
+- record status updated in real-time
 - clear records while sniffing
 - log latest records on widget in notification center
 - split screen on iPad
 - add bookmark or memo for every record

 File preview:
 - all kinds of files in other App can be previewed by opened in Thor
 - certificate preview and format convert (der, pem, p12)
-- certificate install in system
-- font preview
+- font preview with sample text

 **TCP and UDP traffic will not be sniffed.**